 Please revise the following paragraph in P72L42 of 11bf draft 2.1 as follows:

-The RX HE-LTF Repetition field is set to the requested number of HE-LTF repetitions that the sensing responder uses in the reception of an SI2SR or SR2SR NDP that is a HE Ranging NDP or a HE TB Ranging NDP.
+The RX HE-LTF Repetition field is set to the requested number of HE-LTF repetitions that the sensing responder receives in (#3226) an SI2SR or SR2SR NDP that is a HE Ranging NDP or a HE TB Ranging NDP.
 The field is set to the number of HE-LTF repetitions minus 1

 Please revise the following paragraph in P72L52 of 11bf draft 2.1 as follows:

-The RX STS field indicates for bandwidths less than or equal the value signaled in the BW field, the requested number of space-time streams that the sensing responder uses in the reception of an SI2SR or SR2SR NDP in TB or non-TB sensing measurement exchanges minus 1.
+The RX STS field indicates for bandwidths less than or equal the value signaled in the BW field, the requested number of space-time streams that the sensing responder receives in(#3226) an SI2SR or SR2SR NDP in TB or non-TB sensing measurement exchanges minus 1.

 Please revise the following paragraph in P141L5 of 11bf draft 2.1 as follows: